Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Examples

 Spherical twists give the following key example for Fourier-Mukai loci corresponding to surfaces. \begin{example} (\cite{HuyBook}*{Example 8.10(iii)}) Let $X$ be a smooth projective surface and $C \subset X$ a \textbf{$(-2)$-curve}, i.e., a smooth (irreducible) rational curve with $C^2 = -2$.
 Then $\ecal O_C$ is a spherical object.
 More generally, the pull-back $\ecal O_C(k)$ of $\ecal O_{\bb P^1}(k)$ under an isomorphism $C \iso \bb P^1$ is spherical.
 Note any smooth irreducible rational curve in a $K3$ surface is a $(-2)$-curve. \end{example} By Corollary \ref{birational spherical}, we get the following: \begin{corollary} Let $X$ be a smooth projective surface.
 Suppose $X$ admits a $(-2)$-curve $C$.
 Then,

-In particular, $X$ is not tt-separated. \end{corollary} \begin{remark} Note that by blowing up a surface twice, we can always get a surface with a $(-2)$-curve.
+In particular, $X$ is not tt-separated. \end{corollary} \begin{remark} Note that by blowing up a surface twice and looking at the strict transform of the exceptional curve of the first blow-up, we can always get a surface with a $(-2)$-curve.
 Therefore, tt-separatedness is not birational invariance. \end{remark} In the rest of this subsection, let us consider specific cases of $K3$ surfaces although we will indeed see the following claim holds for any surface in the next subsection (Corollary \ref{surface FM disjoint}). \begin{lemma} Let $\cal T$ be a triangulated category with a $K3$ surface $X \in \FM \cal T$.
 Then, $\cal T$ is of disjoint Fourier-Mukai type, i.e, \end{lemma} \begin{proof} It is well-known that a Fourier-Mukai partner is also a $K3$ surface (e.g. \cite{HuyBook}*{Corollary 10.2}).
 Moreover, note any birationally equivalent $K3$ surfaces are isomorphic since they are minimal models. \end{proof} In particular, this gives a different proof and generalization of \cite{HO22}*{\href{https://arxiv.org/pdf/2112.13486v3.pdf}{Example 3.5}} when a $K3$ surface $X$ is not isomorphic to the moduli space $M_H(v)$ of $H$-semistable sheaves for an ample divisor $H$ with a Mukai vector $v = (r,c,d) \in \h^*(X,\bb Z)$ such that $c \in \operatorname{NS} (X)$, $r\geq 0$, and $\gcd(r,cH,d) = 1$ (cf. \cite{HuyBook}*{Proposition 10.20}). \begin{example} In contrast with the case of (simple) abelian varieties, a $K3$ surface $X$ is not tt-separated in general.
 For example, if we have the Picard number $\rho(X) \geq 12$, then $X$ admits a $(-2)$-curve (\cite{huybrechts_2016}*{\href{https://www.math.uni-bonn.de/people/huybrech/K3Global.pdf}{Corollary 14.3.8}}).
 Moreover, if $X$ contains a $(-2)$-curve and $\aut X$ is infinite, then there are infinitely many $(-2)$-curves in $X$ (\cite{huybrechts_2016}*{\href{https://www.math.uni-bonn.de/people/huybrech/K3Global.pdf}{Corollary 8.4.7}}) and hence $X$ is far from being separated.
 On the other hand, there are $K3$ surfaces with no $(-2)$-curves (while having the infinite automorphism group) (cf. \cite{huybrechts_2016}*{\href{https://www.math.uni-bonn.de/people/huybrech/K3Global.pdf}{15.2.5}}).